Shapes for PowerPoint

 Shapes are vector graphics in PowerPoint that can be used to add interest to any presentation, emphasize a point or to create custom graphics of your choice.
 PowerPoint shapes can be formatted with colors, 3D effects, shadows.
 Furthermore, individual shapes can be merged into other complex shapes.
 But shapes used in PowerPoint are more than just circles, …

-How to Make a Zig Zag Line in PowerPoint
+How to Insert a Line in PowerPoint

 Shapes in PowerPoint are very useful to create a variety of visual aids and illustrations to enhance presentations, especially in a business context.